MICRONESIA BIRDING TOUR: DETAILED ITINERARY

 Micronesia: Day 18 Pohnpei is one of the Caroline Islands and part of the widely scattered Federated States of Micronesia, a territory with a tiny population that consists of over 600 islands stretching for about 2,900 kilometres (1,800 miles) across the Western Pacific.
 The land surface occupies just 705 square kilometres (271 square miles) compared to more than 2.6 million square kilometres (1 million square miles) of ocean, so the islands are truly just specks on the map.

-This extreme isolation has encouraged the evolution of endemic forms and Pohnpei has at least seven surviving single-island endemics; the noisy and conspicuous Pohnpei Lorikeet (or Pohnpei Lory), the superb Pohnpei Kingfisher (split from Micronesian, now renamed Guam), the handsome Pohnpei Cicadabird (split from Slender-billed), Pohnpei Flycatcher, Pohnpei Fantail, Grey (or Grey-brown) White-eye and the curious Long-billed White-eye.
+This extreme isolation has encouraged the evolution of endemic forms and Pohnpei has at least seven surviving single-island endemics; the noisy and conspicuous Pohnpei Lorikeet (or Pohnpei Lory), the superb Pohnpei Kingfisher, the handsome Pohnpei Cicadabird, Pohnpei Flycatcher, Pohnpei Fantail, Grey (or Grey-brown) White-eye and the curious Long-billed White-eye.
 We have a good chance of finding all seven, although the cicadabird is not common and a bit unpredictable.

 (An additional Pohnpei endemic, the Pohnpei (Mountain) Starling, was last reliably recorded in 1995.
-Although there have been some claimed sightings from the highest montane forests since, none has been well documented and the species may now be extinct.)
+Although there have since been some claimed sightings from the highest montane forests, none has been well documented and the species may now be extinct.)

 Other new birds are likely to include Grey-tailed Tattler, Eurasian Whimbrel, Ruddy Turnstone, Black Noddy and the introduced Hunstein’s Mannikin.